Welcome to today's edition of the Rush 24-7 podcast.

 I really mean it.

-I think Barack Obama is our number one national security problem or risk, whether by accident, by design, but I don't know what else you'd call somebody who enables the Iranians to nuke up, and then cease to it they end up with 150 billion dollars to do with whatever they want, including buy new Boeing airliners and go out and sponsor terrorism in the Middle East.
+I think Barack Obama is our number one national security problem or risk, whether by accident, by design, but I don't know what else you'd call somebody who enables the Iranians to nuke up and then sees to it they end up with $150 billion to do with whatever they want, including buy new Boeing airliners and go out and sponsor terrorism in the Middle East.

 It doesn't give me a whole lot of confidence in what's going on with Syria and the fact that Putin and Russia are making a move on the entire Middle East.

-It doesn't exactly comfort me that the President of the United States is who he is, doing what he's doing.
+Yeah, it doesn't exactly comfort me that the president of the United States is who he is doing what he's doing.

 She loses to any Republican in the field.

-This I don't care what the powers that be inside the Democrat National Committee of the Democrat Party think or have planned or what, but this is not part of the plan.
+I don't care what the powers that be inside the Democrat National Committee of the Democratic Party think or have planned or what, but this is not part of the plan.

 You know, Ben Carson, Ben Carson's lurking out there in second place, and he continues to light it up.